 Note that these characteristics all have to do with data; the primary function of InterSystems IRIS sharding is to scale for data volume.
 But a sharded cluster can also include features that scale for user volume, when workloads involving some or all of these data-related factors also experience a very high query volume from large numbers of users.
 And sharding can be combined with vertical scaling as well.
 With InterSystems IRIS, you can create just the right overall scaling solution for your workload’s performance challenges.

-Parallel processingQueries are run in parallel on the shard data servers, with the results merged, combined, and returned to the application as full query results by the shard master, significantly enhancing execution speed in many cases.
+Parallel processingQueries are run in parallel on the data nodes, with the results combined, and returned to the application as full query results, significantly enhancing execution speed in many cases.

 Partitioned cachingEach data node has its own dedicated cache, rather than a single instance’s cache serving the entire data set, which greatly reduces the risk of overflowing the cache and forcing performance-degrading disk reads.

-Parallel loadingData can be loaded onto the shards in parallel, reducing cache and disk contention between the ingestion workload and the query workload and improving the performance of both.
+Parallel loadingData can be loaded onto the data nodes in parallel, reducing cache and disk contention between the ingestion workload and the query workload and improving the performance of both.